VictorDoros/Automation_Scripts/README.md

 ## 🔧 Extending the Suite

 - **Add a new page**: create `cypress/pages/YourPage.ts`, expose it via `Website.ts`.
-- **Create reusable flows**: add helpers to `CypressUtils.ts` or extract into domain-specific services.
+- **Create reusable flows**: add helpers to `TestHelpers.ts` or extract into domain-specific services.
 - **Add data**: place static fixtures in `cypress/fixtures/`.
 - **Custom commands**: add to `cypress/support/commands.ts` and extend types in `cypress/cypress.d.ts` if needed.
 - **Selectors**: prefer `data-test` attributes when available for stability.